 - Move furniture away from the wall

-- Create space between clothes and items in your closet
+- Create space between clothes and other items in your closet

 - Do not leave stacks of clothing, bedding, or papers undisturbed for long periods

 - If water spills on your carpet or mattress, clean and dry it within 48 hours

 - Enlist professional help for large water spills or flooding

 Should you discover mold growth, prompt and thorough cleaning is critical.
 Consider the following guidelines for effective cleaning:

 - Nonporous materials and hard surfaces can be cleaned with chemical products, soap and water, or a bleach solution

 - Wear gloves, goggles, and a respirator when cleaning mold in order to protect against airborne particles

 - Porous materials with mold should be discarded, not cleaned

 - Remove and replace moldy insulation, ceiling tiles, and drywall